 Norris, who succeeds Edward Moneypenny '64, is managing director of Vanguard International.
 Since joining Vanguard in 1987, Norris has held leadership positions in the corporate and institutional divisions and, for many years, led Vanguard’s Institutional Retirement business.
-Norris, a standout student-athlete who was inducted into the University’s Athletics Hall of Fame in 2001, has been an active supporter of the University, having served on committees focused on athletics, finance and the student experience.
+Norris, a standout student-athlete who was inducted into the Saint Joseph’s Athletics Hall of Fame in 2001, has been an active supporter of the University, having served on committees focused on athletics, finance and the student experience.
 He has volunteered his time to serve on the food marketing and MBA advisory boards, and has been a member the University’s Board of Trustees since 2015.
-In 2018, the University presented Norris with the Alumni Professional Achievement Award for his outstanding accomplishments in the financial services field.
+In 2018, Norris was presented with the Alumni Professional Achievement Award for his outstanding accomplishments in the financial services field.
 Norris lives the Jesuit ideal of service to others, supporting the United Way of Southeastern Pennsylvania and sitting on the board of directors for the Triskeles Foundation, a nonprofit organization that promotes community-minded philanthropy.

 Dooner, who succeeds Robert Bowman '81, is former executive vice president of NBCUniversal Telemundo Enterprises.
 Dooner joined Comcast Corporation in 1995 and for the subsequent 18 years led the company’s Investor Relations function, overseeing its relationships with the investment community and shareholders as it transformed into a Fortune 50 global media and technology company.
 Prior to joining Comcast, she was vice president at PNC Bank’s Communications Lending Group.
-She served on the University’s Board of Trustees from 2009 to 2017 and returned in 2019.
+She served on the Board of Trustees from 2009 to 2017 and returned in 2019.
 During that time, Dooner has served on several committees, including student life and finance and audit.
 In 2016, she was named the inaugural recipient of Saint Joseph’s Alumni Professional Achievement Award for her remarkable success.
-Dooner has been recognized as one of the most powerful and influential Latina leaders in the cable and entertainment industry.
+Born in Puerto Rico, Dooner has been recognized as one of the most powerful and influential Latina leaders in the cable and entertainment industry.

 “I am excited to continue working with Jim and Marlene in their new leadership roles on the opportunities before us.
-They are accomplished, globally minded business leaders, proud alumni and deeply devoted supporters of Saint Joseph’s mission and our students,” says University President Mark C. Reed, Ed.D.
+They are accomplished, globally minded business leaders, proud alumni and deeply devoted supporters of Saint Joseph’s mission and our students,” says President Mark C. Reed, Ed.D.
 “All of our current and newly appointed trustees bring valuable perspectives and complementary expertise to help move us into the future with strength and vision.”

 Reed added: “I want to thank Ed Moneypenny and Bob Bowman for their steady, extraordinary leadership and service on this board and for their ongoing support as proud Hawks.”
 Five other board members concluded their terms on May 31: Rev. George W. Bur, S.J.; Dennis M. Durkin ’74; Timothy G. Fallon ’76; Rev. Aloysius P. Kelley, S.J. and Rev. John W. Swope, S.J.
 “We are grateful to all of the outgoing board members for their years of commitment and guidance in advancing the University’s mission and strategic plan.”